MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/include-exclude-teams-from-antivirus-dlp.md

 The name of the folder where the new Teams app is installed is dynamic and it changes when the app’s version is updated.
 The folder name begins with MSTeams_, ends with _8wekyb3d8bbwe, and includes the app’s version number in between.
 For example, MSTeams_23247.1112.2396.409_x64_8wekyb3d8bbwe.

-To prevent issues with starting the new Teams app, add the following processes to the exclusion list in the antivirus software that you’re using:
+To prevent issues with starting or using the new Teams app, add the following processes to the exclusion list in the antivirus software that you’re using:

 - `ms-teams.exe`
 - `ms-teamsupdate.exe`
+- `msedgewebview2.exe`

 Alternatively, you can add the processes to the allowlist for programs in your DLP application.
 The method to accomplish this addition varies.
 For specific instructions, contact your DLP application’s manufacturer.

+### Common external DDL or applications which interfer with new teams Desktop client reliability

+- Umppc*.dll: Crowdstrike
+- Trellix
+- ControlUp
+- zscaler
+- Aternity
+- Beyond Trust, Avecto, PGHook.dll

 ### Location of the Teams installation folder